Toblerity/fiona-rfc/rfc/0001-fiona-2-0-changes.md

 * Dropping support for Python versions < 3.5.
 * Dropping support for GDAL versions < 2.2.
+* Adding support for GDAL version 2.5.
 * Replacing the existing coordinate referencing dicts with a new CRS class (as in Rasterio).
 * Replacing the `"geometry"` in `feature["geometry"]` with a Cython extension class that could enhance interoperability with shapely.
 Geometry objects would become immutable.
 * Replacing the feature dict with a Cython extension class that could improve dataset filter and translation performance.

 ## Details

 The Python project will no longer support Python versions < 3.5 after the end of 2019.
 Python 3.4 has been retired.
 We can stop testing with 3.4 and stop building wheels for 3.4.
-Python 2.7 will not be retired until Jan 1, 2020, but Numpy and many associated projects have already decided to drop support for Python 2.7 in new versions starting Jan 1, 2019: https://python3statement.org/.
+Python 2.7 will not be retired until Jan 1, 2020, but Numpy and many associated projects have already decided to drop support for Python 2.7 in new versions starting Jan 1, 2019 [1].
 Fiona can follow suit.
 Not only do we cut the cost of testing and building wheels for 2.7, we can eliminate the compat module and backported dependencies such as argparse, ordereddict, enum34, and mock.

 Many Fiona users get their distributions from PyPI and Conda-forge, which provide very recent versions of GDAL, 2.3 or 2.4.
 Many others get theirs from Ubuntu-GIS, which provides GDAL 2.1 in the stable PPA and GDAL 2.2 in the unstable PPA for Xenial (16.04), the oldest supported LTS release.
 The Fiona project has no regular input from other packagers downstream.
 Cutting off support for GDAL versions < 2.2 lightens the project build matrix and allows the deletion of `fiona/_shim1.*`, `fiona/_shim2.*`, and many lines of code in setup.py.

+GDAL 2.5 has removed functions from its C API and breaks Fiona.
+The project can not be built because it references a function that has been removed.
+Even if the function were restored, Fiona needs to be updated with respect to GDAL 2.5's data-CRS axis order mapping, otherwise the transform() function will have very different behavior than it did with GDAL 2.4: it will return coordinates in the opposite order.

 Copying Rasterio's CRS class to fiona.crs will allow Fiona to change to WKT as the canonical representation of spatial reference systems and gain accuracy and precision.
 CRS objects would be immutable, which is a breaking change.
 The CRS class would be a Cython extension class with a OGRSpatialRefenceH object at its core.